mthoericht/sapui5-person-manager/README.md

-# SAPUI5 Playground (TypeScript)
+# SAPUI5 Person Manager (TypeScript)

-A small SAPUI5 freestyle sample app built with TypeScript.
+A SAPUI5 freestyle app built with TypeScript for managing people.

 It demonstrates a simple people management flow: